 Students who are awarded a Dean Rusk Grant will be required to sign a form agreeing to the following conditions.
 Failure to abide by any of the requirements may result in forfeiture of the grant funds and in Honor Code charges.

-- Grant recipients must also obtain Institutional Review Board (IRB) approval for any project involving human subjects.
+Grant recipients must also obtain Institutional Review Board (IRB) approval for any project involving human subjects.
 Projects that involve conducting interviews with people in a foreign country, administering surveys or questionnaires, and even the use of archival data that originally comes from human subjects, will all require IRB approval.
 Many projects that involve minimal risk to participants are exempt from full IRB review.
 However, you must complete the necessary form to request an exemption.
-Please feel free to consult with either Gayle Kaufman or Sharon Byrd if you have any questions.
+IRB information can be found here: Human Subjects IRB.

 All student payments are issued by direct deposit.
 If you need information regarding direct deposit contact the Business Services Office in Jackson Court 3.